Maleyka-gh/Maleyka-gh/README.md

 ### About Me
 I graduated from my master's degree at Cologne University of Applied Sciences (Germany) with a Data Science focus.
-I'm a Data Scientist/ML engineer based in Germany, passionate about transforming complex and large dataset into actionable insights and building predictive models to solve real-world problems.
+I'm a Data Scientist/ML engineer based in Germany, passionate about transforming complex and large datasets into actionable insights and building predictive models to solve real-world problems.
 I have worked on various Data Science projects in Germany, both at national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL